 Listeriosis is a foodborne infection caused by Listeria bacteria.
 It can be symptomless, but flu-like symptoms can occur.
 If listeriosis reaches the nervous system, it can be life-threatening.

-Listeriosis, also called Listeria, can be a serious infection; it can infect pregnant people, newborns, the elderly, and anyone with a weakened immune system.
+Listeriosis, also called Listeria, can have serious consequences for pregnant people, newborns, the elderly, and anyone with a weakened immune system.

 In this article, we will look at the symptoms, diagnosis, and treatment of listeriosis.
 We will also discuss how the bacteria works, the best ways to avoid infection, and recent research into preventing the disease.

 - Listeriosis is an infection caused by Listeria monocytogenes.